opengauss-mirror/docs/content/en/docs/installation/uninstalling-the-opengauss.md

     unset MPPDB\_ENV\_SEPARATE\_PATH

 5. Delete the mutual trust between the users  **root**  on each openGauss database node.
 For details, see  [Establishing Mutual Trust Manually](establishing-mutual-trust-manually.md).

+6. Log out the **root** user.

 **Examples**